Music

 - Performing: the growth and development of each student as a performer on his chosen instrument

-- Composing and Arranging: the development of skills for music writing
+- Composition: the development of skills for music writing

-- Listening and Responding: the development of aural and analysis skills
+- Music Literacy: the development of aural and theory skills

-- Culture and Historical Society: the detailed analysis of musical works and the historical context of these works
+- Musical Analysis: the detailed analysis of musical works and the historical context of these works

-Each student chooses to major in either music performance (playing an instrument) or composition (writing music).
-The major can be taken in any one of four contexts:
+Each student chooses to specialise in either music performance (playing an instrument) or composition (writing music).

 - Jazz